For Health Professionals

 We Can!® recognizes the important relationship that health professionals have with parents and families.
 Parents often turn to health professionals for accurate information and guidance regarding their child's health.

-We Can! worked with two of its national partners, The American Academy of Pediatrics and The American Academy of Family Physicians, to develop The Physicians' Role in Preventing Childhood Overweight and Obesity (93 KB) and We Can!
-Parent Tips: Healthy Families, Healthy Weight (88 KB).
+We Can! worked with two of its national partners, The American Academy of Pediatrics and The American Academy of Family Physicians, to develop The Physicians' Role in Preventing Childhood Overweight and Obesity (93 KB PDF) and We Can!
+Parent Tips: Healthy Families, Healthy Weight (88 KB PDF).
 These resources for physicians and other health professionals include information on how to enhance children's activity and nutrition.

 In addition to these tip sheets, We Can! provides other materials, resources, and community–based opportunities that empower health professionals to help their patients' families.
 We encourage you to familiarize yourself with We Can! by reviewing the online We Can!
 Energize Our Families: Parent Program training.
 The Parent Program provides parents and caregivers with guidance on getting the entire family to eat right, move more and reduce screen time.
 The online training is great for health professionals and educators, community organizations, or anyone interested in working with parents and primary caregivers to give them the tools they need to help children maintain a healthy weight.